dwhite25/Reconstructing-Superoscillations/README.md

    The constructed waveform was transmitted through a branched BNC-cable arrangement that produced two propagation paths of adjustable relative length.
 The return signal was sampled by an oscilloscope at 4 GS/s.

-   For each reconstruction, repeated waveform cycles are transformed into the frequency domain using an FFT.
+   For each reconstruction, repeated waveform cycles are transformed into the frequency domain using FFT.
 The known frequency-comb components are retained while the remaining spectrum is rejected, after which an inverse FFT reconstructs the filtered time-domain waveform.

 4. **Sub-bandwidth scatterer discrimination**